Chatbot Message Persistence

 When the user navigates to the chat page without providing a chat ID, we need to create a new chat and redirect to the chat page with the new chat ID.

-import { redirect } from 'next/navigation';import { createChat } from '@tools/chat-store';
+import { redirect } from 'next/navigation';import { createChat } from '@util/chat-store';

 export default async function Page() { const id = await createChat(); // create a new chat redirect(`/chat/${id}`); // redirect to chat page, see below}